-But after starting secondary school, I was bullied and my behaviour changed.
-I started to get in to trouble at school.
+But after starting secondary school I was bullied, and my behaviour changed.
+I started to get into trouble at school.

-I was expelled on a number of occasions and after a while this started problems at home.
+I was expelled on a number of occasions and after a while this started causing problems at home.

 Daylight came and I went home, but my parents wouldn't let me in.
 I went to a friend's house where I stayed on the couch for a few nights.
-I then returned home and was allowed back in."
+I then returned home again and was allowed back in."

 Things become too much

 "Things were going well until I turned 16 – that's when the fighting started again.
 I couldn't cope with all the arguments, so I went and stayed at my step sister's house.
 I lived there for four months, before going back to my parent's house.
 It didn't last long – our relationship had completely broken down.